 Nobody raised their hands, myself included.
 I could have sworn that Ardua’s station was located in a very comfortable region, but it seemed like it was a trick question.

 “Of course it’s comfortable!”
 Monica said with enthusiasm.
 “Why do you think it’s such a hot spot for tourists and nature lovers?
-The temperature is wonderful.”
+The temperature is wonderful!”

 We all chuckled because we were duped.